The Difference Between an Escort and a Prostitute in Texas

 1. False Positives and False Negatives

 The validity of polygraph exams has always been fairly contentious.
 When the polygraph is administered, it monitors three indicators: heart-rate/blood pressure, respiration, and skin conductivity.
 The underlying theory of these exams is that the physiological factors will vary depending if the individual is telling the truth or a lie.
 Although, there is not a uniform physiological standard if someone tells a lie.
-For example, someone who is lying during the exam can stay calm while answering the questions versus someone who is telling the truth may have anxiety while undergoing the test.
-Even the most honest individuals can feel nervous taking the exam due to social anxiety, police presence, and feeling desperation to prove their innocence.

 Additionally, certain medications or substances can also thwart the results of a polygraph examination.
 The Federation of American Scientists reported that the tranquilizer, meprobamate (“Miltown”), causes deceptive individuals to increase their ability to avoid detection during the examination.
 Other medication such as antianxiety medication and antidepressants can also affect the exam as it reduces anxiety and alter physiological responses.